 Our organisational structure

 In 2015, Bristol Insight took a significant step in its organisational development and became a registered charity.
-We remain a group of volunteers; peers who participate in and contribute to the development of the sangha* in a myriad ways but becoming a registered charity encourages us to further improve the way we organise both ourselves and our finances.
+We remain a group of volunteers; peers who participate in and contribute to the development of the sangha (a traditional word meaning community) in a myriad ways but becoming a registered charity encourages us to further improve the way we organise both ourselves and our finances.

 We organise ourselves in a way that is democratic, transparent and non-hierarchical.
 We operate as an inclusive sangha – we see everyone who attends our events, however frequently or infrequently, as Participants.
 Those who want to get more involved can do so by becoming Supporters, Organisers and/or Trustees.

 As a registered charity, we are required to appoint trustees who oversee our operation.
 At present, we have 6 in place but are permitted up to 12.
 The nature or our charitable status means that registered Supporters of Bristol Insight Meditation elect our Trustees.

 We are a Charitable Incorporated Organisation.
 Our Charity number is 1162182.

 Our charity objective grows from our love of the Dharma, an appreciation of our community of Bristol and the surrounding area and the aspiration that all our activities spring from compassion and generosity.
 We had to word it in a way that meets Charity Commission requirements:

 To advance the education of the public in the subject of meditation and the teachings of the Buddha in particular but not exclusively by supporting and encouraging the study and practice of Buddhist insight meditation (also known as Vipassana meditative practice) for the benefit of people in Bristol and the surrounding areas.